 Must-Have Camping Gifts Ideas for Under $100

 If you’ve got a little extra cash to spend, or you’re searching for that special someone.
-This mid-priced camping gifts offer up durability and function.
+These mid-priced camping gifts offer up durability and function.
 These camping essentials always make it with me on any basecamp adventure.

-7. Bring some funk to your trunk with Altec Lansing
+16. Bring some funk to your trunk with Altec Lansing

 Typically, when I’m out with friends we hardly use a portable speaker.
 However, when my good friend Sarah and I are cooking, we like to keep the camp kitchen dancy.
 I also enjoy some soft music when I’m camping solo.